ddbj/-jga-analysis-qc/README.md

 # jga-analysis-qc

-Jga-analysis-qc is a QC part of [jga-analysis](https://github.com/biosciencedbc/jga-analysis) workflow.
+Jga-analysis-qc is the QC part of [jga-analysis](https://github.com/biosciencedbc/jga-analysis) workflow.
 The main features are:

 * reporting on CRAM and VCF metrics of each sample
 * filtering and sex estimation based on coverage statistics